Undoubtedly, this is an age of information explosion. It is said that by 2020, there would be 44 zettabytes of data in the entire digital universe.

 Topic modeling: Topic modeling could help us identify the topic of a piece of text.
 Latent Dirichlet Allocation (LDA) is an example of topic modeling which could classify text in a document to a particular topic.
 It builds a topic per document model and words per topic model, modeled as Dirichlet distributions. (e.g. tagging for reviews/news/articles)

-We would use data extraction tools Octoparse to scrape the tweets.
+We would use the data extraction tool Octoparse to scrape the tweets.
 This is the link we want to scrape: https://twitter.com/search?q=fashion&src=typed_query.

 First, we should input the link into Octoparse.